railslove/epics/README.md

 # Epics

-EPICS is a ruby implementation of the EBICS protocol
+EPICS is a ruby implementation of the [EBICS](http://www.ebics.org/) (Electronic Banking Internet Communication Standard)

 ## Installation